appsparkler/study/google/analytics/how.md

 ## Data sent to GA
 - **Events** - ex.
 "Subscribe, Recite, Scroll Gem, Practice Recitation, Contribute"
-- Event Parameters - "Gem Number"
+- **Event Parameters** - "Gem Number"
-- User Properties - ex. country, device category, etc.
+- **User Properties** - ex. country, device category, etc. (notice the dimensions - "which country are users coming from?", "what device are they using?")